How to develop small sites – an Archiboo/Rare Space conference

 Thursday 19th April, 2018 | 8.45am-1pm

-Archiboo together with Rare Space is holding a half-day conference how architects can develop their own schemes.
-Topics will cover finding land, buying land, case studies and marketing and selling your development.
+Archiboo together with Rare Space held a half-day conference how architects can develop their own schemes.
+Topics covered finding land, buying land, case studies and marketing and selling your development.

-The conference will be opened by Darren Richards, Strategic Planning Manager at the GLA and responsible for the London Plan.
+The conference was opened by Darren Richards, Strategic Planning Manager at the GLA and responsible for the London Plan.

 Conference registration 8.45am

 The Challenge – finding land

 Architects are often best placed to spot the potential of awkward, compact sites but how do you go about finding a site and what are the obstacles that need to be overcome ?